-Merchant commerce platform Pine Labs on Tuesday announced it has acquired Mumbai-based online payments startup Qfix, for an undisclosed sum.
+On Tuesday, merchant commerce platform Pine Labs announced it had acquired Mumbai-based online payments startup Qfix for an undisclosed sum.

-“Qfix’s innovations through their smart invoicing and workflow management and billing tools would help offer a complete merchant payments and commerce platform through Plural,” said Amrish Rau, CEO, Pine Labs.
+“Qfix’s innovations through their smart invoicing and workflow management and billing tools would help offer a complete merchant payments and commerce platform through Plural,” said Amrish Rau, CEO of Pine Labs.

 In October 2021, Pine Labs announced its foray into the online payments space with the launch of Plural.